ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 responses include secret or unique information, the AS SHOULD respond to each interaction mode only once in an ongoing request, particularly if the client instance [modifies its request](#continue-modify).

+The grant request MUST be in the _pending_ state to include this field in the response.

 ### Redirection to an arbitrary URI {#response-interact-redirect}